 Scenario Data Flow HIPAA The Common Rule State Law 7 Individual's mother also consents to unspecified future research at the Research Institution using Individual's information.
-A researcher is permitted to obtain authorization for unspecified future research.
+A researcher is permitted to obtainauthorization for unspecified future research.
 See HIPAA Note 13.
 Broad consent may be obtained to store private identifiable information and identifiable biospecimens for potential future research use, provided certain requirements are met.
 See Common Rule Note 6.
 8 Data is collected by FQHC and reported quarterly to Researcher.
 The HIPAA Security Rule generally requires that PHI be stored and transmitted with appropriate protections in accordance with the Security Rule's provisions.
 See HIPAA Note 3.
 9 Researcher conducts analysis, combining clinical information from research participants with public economic and housing data.
-Researcher publishes analysis of five years of data in de-identified, aggregate form (planning to publish updates every five years and then at end of study).
-Once information is de-identified, it is no longer PHI and no longer protected by HIPAA.
+Researcher publishes analysis of five years of data in deidentified, aggregate form (planning to publish updates every five years and then at end of study).
+Once information is deidentified, it is no longer PHI and no longer protected by HIPAA.
 See HIPAA Note 2.
 Use of de-identified information would not be subject to the Common Rule.
 See Common Rule Note 10.
 10 Individual turns 18 and withdraws from research protocol, revoking authorization for his information to be used in further research, but continues receiving asthma treatment at the FQHC.
-Under HIPAA, when a research participant revokes authorization, PHI may continue to be used and disclosed only to the extent necessary to protect the integrity of the research study.
-Information that was previously published or de-identified may continue to be used because it is no longer PHI.
-See HIPAA Note 20, If a research participant withdraws consent to participate, the Common Rule allows continued use of the individual's already-collected and identifiable information and biospecimens by the researcher with some exceptions.
+The HIPAA Security Rule generally requires that PHI be stored and transmitted with appropriate protections in accordance with the Security Rule's provisions.
+See HIPAA Note 3.
+If a research participant withdraws consent to participate, the Common Rule allows continued use of the individual's already-collected and identifiable information and biospecimens by the researcher with some exceptions.
 See Common Rule Note 9.
 Age of majority is 18 in almost all states.
 Some states give individuals the ability to consent to certain medical treatments at younger ages (and thus the right to direct and control related information to the extent such rights are granted to adults).
 See State Law Note 3.
-HIPAA no longer applies to de-identified results of study.
-State Law governing minors no longer applies once individual reaches age of majority.
+HIPAA no longer applies to de- identified results of study State Law governing minors no longer applies once individual reaches age of majority.